Report: Rome man pulled knife on woman holding baby

-A Rome man remained in jail without bond Tuesday afternoon, accused of pulling a knife on a woman holding a newborn.
+A Rome man accused of pulling a knife on a woman holding a newborn remained in jail without bond Tuesday.

 According to Floyd County Jail reports: